lunamidori5/Midori-AI-Cluster-OS/README.md

 - **Arch-Based**: Leverages the lightweight and flexible nature of Arch Linux, allowing for a highly customizable and efficient OS tailored to your needs.
 - **Runs in Docker**: Optimized for Docker, making it easier to build, deploy, and manage containerized ai applications.
 - **Frequent Updates**: Ensures that its systems are always current, reducing the risk of security vulnerabilities and improving performance.
+- **Package Manager**:  Utilizes the powerful `yay` package manager, alongside the traditional `pacman`, for a streamlined and efficient package management experience.

+## Cluster-Based OS

+**Midori AI's Cluster OS** Our Cluster OS harnesses the collective power of multiple machines to accelerate AI training and building.
+This enables us to tackle complex tasks, train larger models, and achieve unprecedented results.
+This distributed architecture unlocks unparalleled performance for:

+- **Scalable AI Training:** Train larger, more complex models, enabling breakthroughs in model accuracy and capabilities.
+- **Scalable Infrastructure:**  Seamlessly scale AI resources up or down as needed, ensuring optimal performance and cost-efficiency.
+- **Runs in Docker**: Cluster OS leverages the power of Docker and our custom PixelArch OS to deliver a streamlined and efficient containerized experience.
+PixelArch, built upon Arch Linux, is specifically engineered to run in Docker for easy setup and testing.

+**Currently Available:** Right now it is able to generate photos for our weather api but we are entering wave 2 testing soon!

 ## Get Involved: